Exploring change at the North West Cambridge Development

 · Be brave and trust

-In 2020 ArtScapers have accepted their first formal commission: they will be working with CCI artist Caroline Wendling to co-create a 'Forest of Imagination' for Cambridge Youth Opera's new production of Hansel and Gretel.
+In 2020 ArtScapers accepted their first formal commission: they worked with CCI artist Caroline Wendling to co-create a 'Forest of Imagination' for Cambridge Youth Opera's new production of Hansel and Gretel.
 Later this spring we will also be publishing an account of the impact of the work on the community linked to Mayfield Primary School, written with Co-Headteacher Paula Ayliffe, Esther Sayers (Goldsmiths University) and David Whitley (Fellow Homerton College).
 This has been made possible with the generous support of the Art Fund, the national fundraising charity for art, and will be available in print as well as free to read online.

 In May 2019 Ruth Sapsed, together with Co-Headteachers Paula Ayliffe and Sarah Stepney and Rose and Ella (age 8) from Mayfield Primary School, presented the programme to the All Party Parliamentary Group for Art, Design and Craft in Education, sharing our learning from the programme and its impact on children, educators and parents.
 Tracy Brabin MP (chair of the meeting with Nick Trench, Earl of Clancarty) commented:

 What fantastic young advocates you are.
 Your message to us to slow down is so important.
 I saw too how important ArtScapers has been for parents and teachers too.
 An extraordinary presentation.
 Thank you.